Kermit Washington: Fraud conviction

-On May 25, 2016, Washington was indicted for embezzling roughly $5,000,000 meant for children in Africa.
+On May 25, 2016, Washington was indicted for embezzling roughly $500,000 meant for children in Africa.
 On December 4, 2017, he pled guilty to three counts: one of aggravated identity theft, and two of making a false statement in a tax return.
 Washington used the charity to launder money he received as kickbacks.
 Washington, as a regional representative for the National Basketball Players Association, referred NBA players to San Diego attorney Ronald Mix, who then made donations to the charity, but were actually illegal referral payments.
 Washington then withdrew this money for personal spending.
 Washington failed to report this money as income on his tax return.
 In July 2018, he was sentenced to six years in federal prison for charity fraud.
-He was released in 2022.
+He was released in October 2022.

 Personal life

-His older brother Eric, a former St. Louis Cardinals player, died of suicide in 1984.
+His older brother Eric, a former St. Louis Cardinals player, committed suicide in 1984.